 What causes the hormonal imbalance?

-Of Endocrine disruption, symptoms are the occurrence of hormonal disorders when the hormone is secreted in a large amount or a small amount in the bloodstream, and due to the primary role of hormones in the body, even a slight change in the level of hormones in the blood can lead to a major imbalance in the functions of the body, as for the most important symptoms Which tells you about the imbalance of hormones in your body are:
+Of endocrine disruption, symptoms of an hormonal imbalance are the occurrence of hormonal disorders when the hormone is secreted in a large amount or a small amount in the bloodstream, and due to the primary role of hormones, even a slight change in the level of hormones in the blood can lead to a major imbalance in the functions, as for the most important symptoms Which tells you about the imbalance of hormones are:

 If your weight is continuously increasing even with a healthy diet and exercise, the reason is likely to be insulin resistance, which is a physiological condition in which the cells’ response to the insulin hormone is less than normal, which causes an increase in the level of blood sugar, and weight gain due to a decrease in the rate of Burning, hypothyroidism is also associated with weight gain.